lana-20/api-gateway-sdet/README.md

 Client # 1 sends a Request from a Mobile device.
 What to do?
 Define Routing at the device level.
 When Request comes via Mobile, I need a low-quality video.
 The Low Quality video Microservice responds back and provides the Client with a low-quality video  on their phone (mobile device).

 Client # 2 wants an API and sends a Request from a Desktop.
 The Router determines that the request comes from the desktop device, and the Desktop route is taken.
-The Router defines that desktop request should go to (call) the HD Quality content [microservice], where HD-quality videos are available.
+The Router defines that desktop request should go to (call) the HD Quality content [
+], where HD-quality videos are available.
 IT responds back and routes over to the Desktop Client.
 Then the Desktop [browser] Client is able to view high-quality videos.

 Router defines which  route to take - Mobile or Desktop?
 I configure this at the API GW level.

+...

+Client sends a Request to API GW, to the Load Balancer.
+My Microservice (MS) is all about the /product service.
+I want to access the Product feature, send a Request.
+This feature is very popular on my app most of the time.
+The Request is sent to the Load Balancer.
+I have multiple copies of this specific MS. The majority of my crowd comes from this particular service.

+What to do?
+Define a Load Balancer.
+It sends the Request to each copy of the MS and gets the Response back.
+One MS does not handle (take care of) the entire load.
+The load is divided among multiple copies od the MSs through the Load Balancer.
+I can achieve this concept in a Round Robin fashion.
+Round robin request is sent to the MS. Per the request, a specific MS is called, and the /product can be called again and again - 1st copy, then 2nd, 3rd and so forth.

+Let's say, I made some changes to this particular MS. I create a (new) copy of this /product MS at deployment as the New Deploy.
+But I don't want to grant 100% access to the new deployment.
+With the Load Balancer, I can route the traffic.
+5% is dedicated to the New Deploy, the new service with the new feature I've just added.
+With this approach, I can achieve Canary Release.
+5-10% goes to the Canary Release, the rest 90-95% goes to the previous one.

+The MAANG companies do not release 100% of their traffic to the new feature or service they've created.
+Through the Load Balancer, 95% of the traffic goes to the 'old' one.
+5% goes to the new MS. Once I verify there are no bugs in the new feature, I start increasing traffic through the Load Balancer on the API GW level.

+* Can also conduct A/B Testing.

 __Feature # 7__
 - Load Balancer

 ...

+Another small feature is the Protocol Adaptor for HTTP conversion.
+Define Protocol Adaptor at the API GW level.
+MSs get Requests in the form of HTTP1 only.
+In my app, all the backend services can be accessed via HTTP1 protocol.
+When the Request is sent from Client 1 (C1) in the form of HTTP2, it arrives at the Protocol Adaprot at the API GW level, which converts all the old protocols into the new ones.

 __Feature # 8__
 - Protocol Adaptor

-...
+Also, API GW provides Monitoring for stats:
+- dashboard/logs/charts
+- number of requests, types of requests I get from different clients, distinction between mobile and desktop app requests

 __Feature # 9__
 - Monitoring

+Let's say, my app got slashdotted.
+Some external apps now want to use my APIs.
+Eg, a /payment MS, which is stable and popular on the market.
+Other companies/web apps want to use this particular /payment API/MS.

 ...

+I go to a cloud of my choice.
+On their marketplace I define Billing at the API GW level.
+Eg, I have a small company, but I don't own any GW APIs, I simply send my Requests to Billing, and the API GW forwards the calls to the /payment GW APIs and back.
+The Billing adaptor set at the API GW level charges the Client.

+...

+Example: My /payment API got famous.
+My Clients' payments happen through my APIs.
+And whenever a client send a Request, they have to pay $5.

+I host the Billing service at the API GW level, in the form of the Marketplace.
+Different cloud vendors are available.
+Can determine how many calls are made by the Client, and on the basis of that generate an Invoice in Billing.
+I can expose my APIs and generate revenue.

 __Feature # 10__
 - Billing

-...